MichielvdVelde/novus-component/README.md

 This example only provides a template for how this module might be used.
 It is a commented version of the Growl (using [Growly](https://github.com/theabraham/growly/)) component I built, which displays notifications received on an MQTT topic.

-If no MQTT broker URL has been set (as is the case in the example below), the component tries to use the value MQTT_BROKER_URL in process.env.
+If no MQTT broker URL has been set (as is the case in the example below), the component tries to use the value `MQTT_BROKER_URL` in `process.env`.
 Should this fail too, an error will be emitted.

 ```js
 var growly = require('growly');